NaoCoding/ntnu-extension/readme.md

 #### Overview

-This is a simple extension for websites relative to NTNU (including [iportal](https://iportal.ntnu.edu.tw/) , [Moodle](https://moodle3.ntnu.edu.tw/)), which can be used to improve the user experience of these websites.
+This is a simple extension for websites relative to NTNU (including [iportal](https://iportal.ntnu.edu.tw/) , [Moodle](https://moodle3.ntnu.edu.tw/)),<br> which can be used to improve the user experience of these websites. <br>
+It is still a prototype and we will add more and more functions gradually.

 #### Features